Screening novel cathode materials from the Energy-GNoME database using MACE machine learning force field and DFT: Results and discussion

-Furthermore, experimental inorganic materials are not equally distributed among the 230 space groups.
-In fact, two thirds of the known inorganic matter experimentally falls into only 24 space groups \cite{urusov2009frequency}.
-These are: $P\overline{1}$, $P2_1/m$, $C2/m$, $P2_1/c$, $C2/c$, $Pna2_1$, $Pmmm$, $Pbca$, $Pnma$, $Cmcm$, $P4/nmmm$, $I4/mmm$, $R\overline{3}$, $P\overline{3}m1$, $R\overline{3}m$, $R\overline{3}c$, $P6_3/m$, $P6/mmm$, $P6_3/mmc$, $F\overline{4}3m$, $Pm\overline{3}m$, $Fm\overline{3}m$, and $Fd\overline{3}m$ \cite{urusov2009frequency}.
-In the GNoME database, there is an over representation of unlikely low symmetry space groups, for example, 10.2\% of all GNoME structures have the $P1$ group (i.e. the group with the lowest symmetry, where only translational symmetry of the unit cell can be found) \cite{Cheetham2024Artificial}.
+To further refine our candidate list, we employ two physically motivated heuristic filters based on space-group (SG) prevalence and elemental composition.
+Experimental inorganic materials are not equally distributed among the 230 space groups, as shown in Fig. S3.
+In fact, two thirds of the known inorganic matter experimentally falls into only 24 space groups~\cite{urusov2009frequency}.
+In the GNoME database, there is an overrepresentation of unlikely low symmetry SG, for example, 10.2\% of all GNoME structures have the $P1$ group (i.e. the group with the lowest symmetry, where only translational symmetry of the unit cell can be found) \cite{Cheetham2024Artificial}.
 However, in the Inorganic Crystal Structure Database (ICSD) searching for the $P1$ space group, result in only 813 entries out of the $\approx$ 241,000 inorganic crystals available (0.34\%) \cite{Zagorac2019ICED}.
-In addition, non-centrosymmetric space groups are highly represented in the GNoME database, while in experimental synthesized inorganic matter, there is a preference for centrosymmetric crystals \cite{Cheetham2024Artificial, HICKS2021110450, ECKERT2024112988}.
+In addition, non-centrosymmetric space groups are highly represented in the GNoME database, while in experimental synthesized inorganic matter, there is a preference for centrosymmetric crystals~\cite{Cheetham2024Artificial, HICKS2021110450, ECKERT2024112988}.
 Therefore, as an indicator of structures with a higher likelihood of being synthesizable, we focus on candidates with space groups matching the 24 most frequently occurring space groups \cite{urusov2009frequency}.
+Due to the overrepresentation of low-symmetry space groups inherited from GNoME and reflected in the Energy-GNoME distribution, only 93 of the 269 candidates pass this heuristic filter (\textit{Filter 3} in Fig.~\ref{fig:workflow}).